 Applicants should either have at least a second class honours degree or have equivalent experience or training, normally from within the work environment.
-All applications should be supported by a reference, either academic or professional; a template can be accessed on the webpage.

 Months of entry